Skip to content

 The Six Classic Java Memory Leak Patterns (With Real Code)

-Every Java memory leak in the wild falls into one of six categories.
-Knowing them by name means you can spot them in code review in seconds, not hours.
+Every Java memory leak in production falls into one of six categories.
+Knowing them by name means you can spot them in code review in seconds and ask the right questions in a heap dump in minutes.

-2. Listener / Observer Not Deregistered — You add an event listener to a button, JVM component, or event bus.
-When the subscriber is 'done', nobody calls removeListener.
-The publisher's internal list holds a reference to the subscriber, keeping the entire object graph alive.
+Pattern 2 — Listener or Observer Not Deregistered: You add an event listener to a button, a JMX MBeanServer, an application event bus, or any other publisher.
+When the subscriber is logically done, nobody calls removeListener.
+The publisher's internal list holds a reference to the subscriber, keeping the entire object graph rooted at that subscriber alive indefinitely.

 import java.util.concurrent.ExecutorService;